coldfir3/SMO-kriging_based_moo/README.md

 # SMO-kriging_based_moo
 This project is made publicly available to share the source code referent to the article entitled *Kriging-based multiobjective optimization using sequential entropy reduction of the predicted Pareto front*

-This project main files are listed as below:
+This project files are listed as below:

 |File name|File description|
 |--------:|:---------------|